 Things To Do

-• Mark’s cemetery: I find something new to discover on every visit.
+• St. Mark’s cemetery: I find something new to discover on every visit.
 On my last visit I sat on the stone that General Brock sat on while considering the American attack at Lewiston.
 St. Mark’s is the oldest continuously used cemetery in Ontario.

 • ARTPARK: Go “over the river” to Lewiston NY and attend and outdoor concert at the ArtPark.
 Check out the web site for a full list of events.